olegromanchuk/hotelito/README.md

 - Lambda function on AWS (preferred option)
 - on a dedicated server (better option) (valid public https is required)
-- as a standalone app installed directly on 3CX (not recommended)
+- as a standalone app installed directly on 3CX (not recommended) The process of the app installation described in the details [below](#install-standalone-version).

 #### Cloudbeds
 The Cloudbeds platform supports REST API integration.
 You need to enable [REST API](https://integrations.cloudbeds.com/hc/en-us/articles/360012140013-Property-and-Group-Account-API-Access) to be able to use this integration.
 Another option would be to install the app from the Cloudbeds Marketplace (not implemented yet).